LTCcovid Country Profiles

 Last updated: February 3rd, 2022

-In recent years there has been a decrease in the number of people who receive home care services, which resulted in more burden placed on unpaid carers (WHO, 2019; Rostgaard, 2020).
+In recent years there has been a decrease in the number of people who receive home care services, which resulted in unmet need and more burden placed on unpaid carers (WHO, 2019; Rostgaard, 2022 et al).

 Rostgaard T. (2020), The COVID-19 Long-Term Care situation in Denmark.
 LTCcovid, International Long-Term Care Policy Network, CPEC-LSE, 25 May 2020.